What is workflow management?

 #3 – Rapid ROI

-Some workflow management solutions require extensive engineering in order to set them up to accommodate your organization’s unique workflows.
+Some workflow management solutions require extensive engineering in order to accommodate your organization’s unique workflows.
 Instead of wasting time on complex deployments and waiting to see a return on your investment, you can choose a solution that lets you start with familiar, intuitive workflows.
 Drag-and-drop interfaces are especially helpful for users who need to customize processes without writing code.

 You also need the rest of your team to adopt your new process to see real improvements.
 Workflow management systems should have collaborative features that make it easy to deploy automated processes across teams or organizations.

 Pipefy customer James Delivery used email automation and collaborative workflows to make the whole team more productive.
 Learn more about the company was able to achieve 134 percent ROI within two months of deploying Pipefy.

 #4 – Flexibility and agility